Thomas R. Lee

 Lecturer on Law

 Thomas R. Lee is a Justice on the Utah Supreme Court.
 He is a graduate (with High Honors) of the University of Chicago Law School and a former law clerk to Justice Clarence Thomas and to Judge J. Harvie Wilkinson III.
 Before his appointment to the Utah Supreme Court (in 2010) Lee was a full-time law professor at Brigham Young University.
-He still serves there as Distinguished Lecturer.
+He still serves there as Distinguished Lecturer and is also a lecturer at both Harvard Law School and at the Law School at the University of Chicago.

 Lee has also written in defense of originalism.
 His recent work also proposes to use the theories and tools of corpus linguistics to bring more rigor to originalist practice.
-Lee’s forthcoming article, Data-Driven Originalism, 167 PENN.
-L. REV. __ (2019) (co-authored with James Phillips), identifies shortcomings in standard approaches to originalism and shows how corpus linguistic analysis can address some of those shortcomings.
-This work builds on presentations Lee has made at the Originalism Boot Camp at the Georgetown University Law Center.
+Lee’s article, Data-Driven Originalism, 167 PENN.
+L. REV. 261 (2019) (co-authored with James Phillips), identifies shortcomings in standard approaches to originalism and shows how corpus linguistic analysis can address some of those shortcomings.

 During his years as a full-time law professor, Lee maintained a part-time intellectual property litigation practice with Howard, Phillips, & Andersen.
 He also developed a part-time appellate practice, arguing numerous cases in federal courts throughout the country and in the United States Supreme Court.
 In 2004 - 05, Justice Lee served as Deputy Assistant Attorney General in the Civil Division of the U.S. Department of Justice.